lars1050/CSC210-S21/Projects/Project2_Ordering/README.md

 - `orderBySport` : no tie-breaker
 - `orderByCountry` : year as tie-breaker

-### Olympian

-One required modification to Olympian is to implement the Copyable interface.
-This will be the only way that you can use it in your list.

 ### Using Keys

 In class Olympian, create a Comparator<Object> comparator that uses a key value to test against a class object for each of the fields.These will be used to query the list using values of key fields.
 Use the name listed below and **throw an exception if the objects passed are not the correct type**.